 The pusher separator of the Kreidesees is colloquially called “Rüttler”.
 It lies at a depth of approx. 20-45m.

-The recordings of three dives were combined for the model:
+The recordings of four dives were combined for the model:

 - Rüttler with truck (35min)